smallsunsun1/Meta-SR/README.md

 # models
 链接: https://pan.baidu.com/s/1kIG0vEdxgS6WhRs0cJlMSg 提取码: 8btp

 链接:https://pan.baidu.com/s/1iEeAhN_CpXTkXpvjsNbDKw  密码:gxf1

 This is the training result of RDN model of 3x and 2x SR. rename or put it in proper place according to config.py, finally predict you own pictures.

 The 3x model is trained with image scaled to (0, 1).
 The 2x model is trained with image scaled to (-1, 1).

-The meta-SR model is trained with 0~1, but the result are not excellent enough. so will change some code or training skills to give better results and release later!
+The meta-SR model is trained with 0~1, but the result are not excellent enough.
+So I will change some code or training skills to give better results and will be released later!

 # 5.8 UPDATE